 What Is an Expense Ratio?

-An expense ratio is the percentage of a fund’s assets used for its annual operating expenses, covering management and admin fees.
-It’s a key metric to evaluate how efficiently a fund is managed.
+The expense ratio is the proportion of a fund’s assets that goes towards paying its operating costs for the year.
+It’s an important indicator of the efficiency of a fund’s management.
 This annual fee, expressed as a percentage of the fund’s average assets, directly reduces investor returns.

 Since this ratio is taken directly from the fund’s assets, it actually lowers your returns.
 Generally, a lower ratio means a more cost-efficient fund, so it’s vital to check this when guessing your potential profit over time.